| |

 The Process

 The difference from the first rinse to the third is noticeably apparent: The water will go from distinctly cloudy (almost impossible to see the rice grains) to clear enough that you should be able to see the rice grains (or your submerged hand).
-It will never be crystal clear, but even a couple of rinses make all the difference.
+It will never be crystal clear, but even a few rinses make all the difference.

 Here are a few items can not live without!

 Do you have to buy any of these items?
 NO!!
 But if you cook rice as often as I do (almost daily), these tools can help you with cooking and prepping rice.
-Also, because I detest one-trick-ponies, these can be used for other things as well.
+Also, because I detest one-trick ponies, these can be used for other things as well.

 Rice Cooker For easy cooking